gersonmontenegro/cinemapp/README.md

  - There is a property called *popularity*.
 Right now, I don't what's that exactly.
  - Original language from the movie

 Until now is enough for my purpose, excepto by the video link.
-I need to learn to extract that information.
+I need to learn how to extract that information.
 Actually, It would be cool to extract the actors list, but I think that's is not a very good idea because I've don't even started to write any line.